ilias404/HTB-Sherlocks/Unit42HTB/README.md

 # Task 8: The malicious process terminated itself after infecting the PC with a backdoored variant of UltraVNC.
 When did the process terminate itself?

-Filtering for Event ID 5:
+Filtering for Event ID 5 (Process Terminated):

 ![time.png](/Unit42HTB/screenshots/time.png)